josephgiardello-cloud/TONY-minimal/README.md

 TONY isn’t a clever workaround.
 It’s the first structural grammar that says:

 “Before we interpret anything, let’s test whether it’s even honest.”

+## Evaluator Update: INT Added

+TONY now includes a sixth evaluator: **INT (Integrity Override Trigger)**.
+INT activates when multiple evaluators fire on a single input, but the actor’s motive is demonstrably aligned with ethical or protective intent.
+This layer reconciles contradiction nodes without suppressing forensic scoring.

+INT is designed to:
+- Log evaluator collisions
+- Require timestamped justification for overrides
+- Preserve falsifiability and auditability
+- Prevent false-negative penalties in edge-case disclosures

+This upgrade enhances TONY’s resilience in adversarial terrain and ensures ethical shielding without stylized loopholes.